The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 The Latest Research

-In this article, we will use the latest research in neuroscience to explain how the brain creates anxiety and what is happening in our brain and body when we experience anxiety.
+In this article, we will use the latest research in neuroscience to explain how the brain creates anxiety and what happens in your brain and body when you experience anxiety.

 But science is always pressing forward.

-The knowledge of ourselves, our brains and our mental and emotional states is always expanding.
+Our knowledge of ourselves, our brains, and our mental and emotional states is continually expanding.

 I will do my best to update this information as it arrives.